How to Start a Creative Agency And Lead it to Success

 When your personal and business accounts are mixed, your assets (your home, car, and other valuables) are at risk in the event your business is sued.
 In business law, this is referred to as piercing your corporate veil.

-Additionally, learning how to build business credit can help you get credit cards and another financing in your business's name (instead of yours), better interest rates, higher lines of credit, and more.
+Additionally, learning how to build and find your ideal business card with no annual cost can help you get credit cards and another financing in your business's name (instead of yours), better interest rates, higher lines of credit, and more.

 Open a business bank account